Search results

 Bullets Over Broadway

-Woody Allen said in Manhattan (1979) that art is what living is for.
+The 23rd film written and directed by Woody Allen Woody Allen said in Manhattan (1979) that art is what living is for.
 But is it worth killing for?
 That’s the big question at the heart of this delightful film.
 Full of humour and crazy characters, but also deeply resonate and with big ideas.
-It has a style and substance that is part of all his […]
+It has a […]

 Continue Reading